-The charming village of Bluff is less than an hour’s drive from Monument Valley and offers excellent lodging accommodations including premier, boutique and budget motels.
-Bluff is listed in 1,000 Places to See Before You Die, and has been nominated as one of America’s Coolest Small Towns.
-Bluff is nestled between dramatic sandstone bluffs and the San Juan River.
-The Navajo reservation borders our town weaving the culture of the Navajo people with Bluff’s eclectic style.
+Bluff has excellent lodging including premier, boutique and budget motels.
+Listed in 1,000 Places to See Before You Die, Bluff has been nominated as one of America’s Coolest Small Towns.
+Nestled between dramatic sandstone bluffs and the San Juan River, the Navajo reservation borders our town weaving the Navajo culture with Bluff’s eclectic style.

 Ancestral Puebloans established the first settlements in the Bluff valley around 650 A.D.
 Some of the Southwest’s most impressive prehistoric rock art and ruins lie in or near Bluff.
 In 1880, Bluff was settled by Mormon pioneers seeking to establish a mission in the Four Corners area.
 Be sure to check out the historic Bluff Fort to learn more about early pioneer life.